 Employer Accreditation

 In New Zealand, to hire a migrant on a work visa, an employer must first hold a valid Employer Accreditation from Immigration New Zealand (INZ).
-All Accredited Employers must ensure that they comply with statutory responsibilities they need to meet as part of the compliance requirements.
+All Accredited Employers must ensure that they comply with the statutory responsibilities they need to meet as part of the compliance requirements.

 Job Check